 - Policy 3.5 Project Coordination.
 Transportation project scopes of work, schedules, and work plans should be coordinated with other infrastructure improvements that are needed in the same area.
-Examples of such coordinated enhancements include: - A. Street projects that include utility, stormwater, sidewalk, and streetscape. - B. Utility projects that include community park, sidewalk, stormwater, or roads. - C. Stormwater projects that include roads, utilities, and sidewalks. - Policy 3.6 Long-Range Transportation Concurrency.
+Examples of such coordinated enhancements include: - D. Street projects that include utility, stormwater, sidewalk, and streetscape. - E. Utility projects that include community park, sidewalk, stormwater, or roads. - F. Stormwater projects that include roads, utilities, and sidewalks. - Policy 3.6 Long-Range Transportation Concurrency.
 As part of the City's concurrency management system, the City will consider the application of a 10-year planning period for the improvement of roadways in designated districts or areas where significant backlogs exist. - Policy 3.7 Long-Range Transportation Planning.
 Require large scale comprehensive plan amendment petitions to prepare a pre-concurrency transportation analysis.
-Evaluate such analysis according to the following concerns:

-A. Access management, right-of-way acquisition, and capital improvement programming.

-B. Goals, objectives, and policies established in the City of Venice and - Sarasota County Transportation and Capital Improvement Elements.

-C. The provision of an updated transportation timeline for any planned - improvements or construction identified therein by the developer. - Policy 3.8 Proportionate Share Contributions.
+Evaluate such analysis according to the following concerns: - Access management, right-of-way acquisition, and capital improvement programming. - E. Goals, objectives, and policies established in the City of Venice and Sarasota County Transportation and Capital Improvement Elements. - F. The provision of an updated transportation timeline for any planned improvements or construction identified therein by the developer. - Policy 3.8 Proportionate Share Contributions.
 The Capital Improvements Element shall be reviewed annually and updated as necessary to reflect proportionate share contributions. - Policy 3.9 Transportation Capital Improvements.
-The City is responsible for ensuring the financial feasibility of all transportation projects identified in the adopted Capital Improvements Element.

-- Objective 4 Airport Operations and Facilities.
+The City is responsible for ensuring the financial feasibility of all transportation projects identified in the adopted Capital Improvements Element. - Objective 4 Airport Operations and Facilities.
 Operate and maintain the Venice Municipal Airport as a general aviation facility in accordance with FAA and FDOT standards and requirements. - Policy 4.1 Airport Compatibility.
 By June 30, 2012 the City shall amend the Future Land Use Element of the Comprehensive Plan to include criteria which addresses compatibility of lands adjacent, or in close proximity, to the Airport. - Policy 4.2 Airport Area Land Use Compatibility.
 Until compatibility criteria are adopted pursuant to Policy 4.1 of this Element, the City shall consider the compatibility of the airport and surrounding land uses in accordance with Policy 8.2 of the Future Land Use & Design Element. - Policy 4.3 Airport Area Development Coordination.
-Utilize the findings and recommendations within the Venice Municipal Airport Master Plan so that developments in the airport vicinity meet local, state and federal airport regulations for land use and zoning compatibility. - Policy 4.4 Federal and State Aviation Standards.
+Utilize the findings and recommendations within the Venice Municipal Airport Master Plan so that developments in the airport vicinity meet local, state and federal airport regulations for land use and zoning compatibility.

+- Policy 4.4 Federal and State Aviation Standards.
 Coordinate and comply with all applicable federal, state, and local aviation standards and requirements for airport operations, maintenance, and development. - Objective 5 Regional Coordination.
 The City shall continue to coordinate with intergovernmental partners in the development, maintenance, and delivery of a multi-modal transportation system that meets the needs of the Greater Venice Area and Southern Sarasota County Region. - Policy 5.1 Regional Transportation Planning.
-The City shall coordinate with transportation partners including Sarasota County, MPO, Southwest Florida Regional Planning Council (SWFRPC), and FDOT to promote: - A. Funding for roadway improvements listed in the 2030 Long Range Transportation Plan (LRTP) and FDOT District 1 Five-Year Work Program. - B. Infrastructure capital improvement and impact fee expenditures within extra jurisdictional planning areas are coordinated with Sarasota County. - C. Establishment of developer agreements requiring development to address impacts on all roadways including Sarasota County and FDOT facilities. - D. Implementation of the transportation standards of the adopted Joint Planning Agreement and /Interlocal Service Boundary Agreement (JPA/ILSBA) between the City of Venice and Sarasota County.
+The City shall coordinate with transportation partners including Sarasota County, MPO, Southwest Florida Regional Planning Council (SWFRPC), and FDOT to promote: - E. Funding for roadway improvements listed in the 2030 Long Range Transportation Plan (LRTP) and FDOT District 1 Five-Year Work Program. - F. Infrastructure capital improvement and impact fee expenditures within extra jurisdictional planning areas are coordinated with Sarasota County. - G. Establishment of developer agreements requiring development to address impacts on all roadways including Sarasota County and FDOT facilities. - H. Implementation of the transportation standards of the adopted Joint Planning Agreement and /Interlocal Service Boundary Agreement (JPA/ILSBA) between the City of Venice and Sarasota County. - Policy 5.2 Site and Development Reviews.
+Coordinate site and development plan reviews with regional transportation planning partners including Sarasota County and SWFRPC. - Policy 5.3 Regional Transit.
+Coordinate provision of mass transit services with SCAT.